 Henry went on to a variety of radio jobs, including stints as a Radio NZ bureaucrat, and mortgaging the house to launch, and later sell, Wairarapa station Today FM 89.3 (where he signed on Hilary Barry for her first job, as the station's one person news team).
 Later he would lose to former FM 89.3 staff member Georgina Beyer, after running as the National candidate for the Wairarapa electorate in the 1999 general election.

-Henry's Kiwi television break had come in the late 80s, presenting two seasons of game show Every Second Counts.
+Henry's Kiwi TV break had come in the late 80s, presenting two seasons of game show Every Second Counts.
 In 2004 he was invited to co-host TVNZ's two and a half hour long Breakfast.
-Rising each morning at 4am, Henry described it as "the best programme at the worst time".
+Rising at 4am, Henry described it as "the best programme at the worst time".
 Some days he found himself doing breakfast television, drive time radio and prime time television — like the time he interviewed actor Richard E Grant on Breakfast, Radio Pacific and then Close Up.
-Henry takes his hat off to Paul Holmes, who balanced breakfast radio and primetime TV for many years.
+Henry takes his hat off to Paul Holmes, who balanced breakfast radio and prime time TV for many years.
 "You cannot do it unless you're thinking all the time.
 You can't miss a beat."

 When Paul Holmes left TVNZ, Henry was one of the contenders to take over his prime time slot.
 Ultimately he found himself working part-time on Close Up as fill-in host for both Susan Wood, and Wood's successor Mark Sainsbury.